ADR-007: Use registry pattern for agent management

 Unit test: define custom-agent in TOML, resolve it |

-Review Schedule: - On each new major agent CLI launch: add built-in config and parser - Quarterly: Review user feedback on agent configuration experience - Annually: Reassess registry vs. plugin approach
+Review Schedule: - On each new major agent CLI launch: add a parser only when its stream format is unsupported - Quarterly: Review user feedback on agent configuration experience - Annually: Reassess registry vs. plugin approach

 Related Decisions